 • Intensive educational intervention by a specialist trained in learning disabilities

 - Reading and Math fluency

 • Focuses on skill-building

-• Focuses on remediating academic skills such as reading, writing, and math after week processing skills
+• Focuses on remediating academic skills such as reading, writing, and math after weak processing skills are identified

 • Uses specialized therapy tools and materials according to the student's needs

 • Enables students who receive intensive

 educational therapy on a regular basis to become equipped with the tools to compete with or exceed their peers who initially breezed through school.

 • Utilizes techniques from different disciplines such as Speech Therapy, Language Therapy, Reading Therapy, Occupational Therapy, and Psychology to address the special needs of the student

 When Does A Child Need Educational Therapy?